Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 © Christian Briggs and Interaction Design Foundation, CC BY-SA 3.0

-You might start with art thinking as you consider how people perceive public transportation and how you might change it.
-Would heroic images on the billboard change perception?
-What about personal public transit stories from app users?
-Might humor change perception?
-You don’t need to be an artist to employ art thinking, but thinking like one will help!
+You might start with art thinking as you consider how people perceive public transportation and how you might go about changing it.
+Let’s see here—would heroic images on the billboard change perception?
+What about personal public transit stories from app users, themselves?
+Might some humor change perception about this?
+You don’t need to be an artist to employ art thinking, but it’ll help if you think like one!

-Let’s imagine you decided to use social pressure by allowing public transport people to post fun photos of themselves on the billboard.
-You put on your design thinking “glasses” and realize that you must understand the people in this real city before designing a solution.
+Let’s imagine you’ve decided to use social pressure by letting public transport people post fun photos of themselves on the billboard.
+You put your design thinking “glasses” on and realize that you’ve got to really understand the people in this real city before you can get to designing a solution.

-You do some user research, prototype your idea, and test it.
-You put on your engineering thinking glasses.
-You’ll ask and address questions about how the photos will go from app to billboard, where you’ll store the images, and the resolution of a billboard.
-As the project nears launch, science thinking helps you gather the data to help you understand if and how your solution worked.
+So, off you go to do some user research, prototype your idea, and test it.
+You put on your engineering thinking glasses—and you’ll ask and address questions about how the photos will go from app to billboard, where you’ll store the images, and the resolution of a billboard.
+Then, as the project nears launch, science thinking is what helps you collect the data you’ll need to help you understand if—as well as how—your solution worked.

-This example does not accurately represent reality, of course.
+This example doesn’t accurately represent reality; it can’t, of course—it’s more to illustrate something important to understand.
 In a real project, you’d take many more steps, involve people, and think in a more non-linear order.

-What it does represent is how flexible thinking—the ability to approach a problem from multiple angles—is a crucial skill for you as a UX designer.
+What it does represent is how flexible thinking—that ability to approach a problem from multiple angles—is a skill that’s truly crucial for you as a UX designer.

 Learn to Learn

-Learning also allows you to more easily grasp and combine new flexible ways of thinking.
-It can help you to analyze and address complex and wicked problems
+It might sound like a bit of a truism, but it’s indeed true that learning also lets you more easily grasp and combine new flexible ways of thinking.
+And, what’s more, it can help you to analyze and address complex and wicked problems—and so put you in a more capable position to do things.

-There is no magic method for learning, but you should pay close attention to and develop the best methods for you.
-For example, many find that taking hand-written notes—in notebooks, in the margins of books, or digital format using a stylus—helps solidify their knowledge.
-Other people use digital apps to keep typed notes that are taggable and searchable.
-Many people learn best in structured courses or boot camps, while others learn best from short video tutorials or blog posts.
-The list of methods is endless.
+There isn’t any magic method for learning, but you should pay close attention to—and develop—the best methods that work for you.
+For example, many people find that taking hand-written notes—in notebooks, in the margins of books, or digital format when they use a stylus—really helps solidify their knowledge.
+Others use digital apps to keep typed notes that are both taggable and searchable.
+Many people learn best in structured courses or boot camps, while others find they’ll learn best from short video tutorials or blog posts; we’re all different—and, for how people go about learning in the ways that are best for them, the list of methods is pretty much endless.

 As a UX designer, constant learning is part of your role.